APTrust/dart/README.md

 2. Double-click on **dart3** in your file browser, or simply run `./dart3` in your terminal, and you'll see a new browser tab open with DART 3 running.

-For now, the only ways to quit DART 3 in Linux are:

-1. If you opened dart3 in the terminal, press Control-C in the same terminal window.

-2. Otherwise, open System Monitor, search for **dart3** and select the option to kill it or "Stop Process."

-We're working on improving this.

 ## Known Issues

 Major features are generally known to work in the current alpha build.
 However, the build has some known issues, including:

-* DART 3 has no dock icon on Windows, Mac, or Linux
-* On all platforms, DART 3 continues to run in the background, even after you close the browser window.
-Then only way to stop it is to use the task manager, search for "dart3" and click "End Task"
-* importing settings from DART2 doesn't work yet
-* trying to package in any format other than BagIt may cause errors
+* Trying to package in any format other than BagIt may cause errors.
-* loose (untarred) bags are not supported yet
+* Loose (untarred) bags are not supported yet.
+* The About window currently does not show the version number in the dart3-alpha-02 build.

 ## Notable UI Changes